Discovery: Youth In Nature

 - Teach students about the value of preserving land

-Each class that participates in Youth In Nature Online receives three self-contained lessons that are adapted to virtual learning.
+Each class that participates in Discovery: Youth In Nature – At Home receives three self-contained lessons that are adapted to virtual learning.
 Our lessons are standards-based, engaging, and interactive.
 Families are encouraged to use our tools to explore and hike in a local park.
 Once schools have resumed classroom learning and allow guest presenters, we can resume our program of live classroom visits and a field trip with TVC educators.

 If you would like to request the virtual program for your classroom or school, please contact Charlene Anderson by email or at (925) 449-8706.
 We will share with you our facilitation guide and you will have the opportunity to schedule one of our educators for a virtual guest lesson.